-\textbf{Meta-learning in medicine.} Meta-learning is very useful in facilitating learning for small amounts of annotated data \cite{nichol2018firstorder}.
-For medical image classification, most of the state-of-the-art deep learning methods require sufficient amount of training data \cite{jimaging7020031, park2021metalearning}.
-However, in the medicine domains, it is very expensive to annotate the object of interest. \cite{Hu2018MetaLearningFM}.
-This is especially true for rare or novel diseases \cite{9150592}.
-Under this context, meta-learning is very practical in addressing such limitations \cite{park2021metalearning, Hu2018MetaLearningFM}.
+Additionally, for medical image classification, most of the state-of-the-art deep learning methods require a sufficient amount of training data \cite{jimaging7020031, park2021metalearning}.
+However, in the medicine domains, it is very expensive to annotate the object of interest, especially true for rare or novel diseases \cite{Hu2018MetaLearningFM, 9150592}.
+Under this context, meta-learning is very practical in addressing such limitations \cite{nichol2018firstorder, park2021metalearning, Hu2018MetaLearningFM}.
 Hu et al. \cite{Hu2018MetaLearningFM} implemented Reptile, a state-of-the-art meta-learning model pre-trained with mini-ImageNet, for detecting diabetic retinopathy.
 It simplifies MAML and makes it more scalable.
 Park et al. \cite{park2021metalearning} applied meta-learning in medical image registration.
-Zhang et al. \cite{jimaging7020031} proposed optimization-based meta-learning method for medical image segmentation tasks.
+Zhang et al. \cite{jimaging7020031} proposed an optimization-based meta-learning method for medical image segmentation tasks.
 The algorithm is able to surpass MAML and Reptile in terms of the Dice similarity coefficient (DSC) with U-Net being the baseline model.
 Khadga et al. \cite{khadga2021fewshot} used Implicit Model Agnostic Meta Learning (iMAML) algorithm in few-shot learning setting for medical image segmentation.
 Chen et al. \cite{chen2021metadelta} proposed MetaDelta, a novel and practical meta-learning system for the few-shot image classification.